 God established the permanence of the marriage relationship when He declared, “For this cause a man shall leave his father and his mother, and shall cleave to his wife; and they shall become one flesh” (Genesis 2:24, New American Standard Bible).
 The Hebrew word azav, translated as leave, is often translated as forsake (Fruchtenbaum, 2009, p.
 88).
 Although azav frequently characterized Israel’s rejection of covenantal relationship with God, it was used positively in Genesis 2:24, with the man rejecting parental emotional ties in order to seek emotional fulfillment with his wife.
 The Hebrew word dabaq, translated as cleave, literally means “to stick like glue” (Fruchtenbaum, 2009, p.
 88).
 In Deuteronomy, this word often signified maintaining a covenant.
 The Hebrew phrase basar echad, translated as one flesh, connotes a compound unity, with the man and woman becoming one.
 Genesis 2:24 is the foundation of the New Testament teaching in Matthew 19 and Mark 10, upon which Jesus elaborated, “consequently they are no longer two, but one flesh.”
 Similar to the Hebrew phrase for one flesh, the Greek phrase sarx mia connotes the new relationship that is created through the marriage union, which signifies a unitary existence (Brown, 1979, Vol. 1, p.
 678).

 God’s intentions for marriage are embodied in the context of a covenantal relationship.
 Hugenberger (1994) argued that four essential components comprise an understanding of covenant in the Old Testament: “1) a relationship 2) with a non‑relative 3) which involves obligations and 4) is established through an oath” (p.
 215).
 In Genesis 2:24, the man and the woman became one flesh via sexual union.
-Sexual union is an oath‑sign, similar to giving a handshake or eating together, which depicts the covenant commitment of one flesh
+Sexual union is an oath‑sign, similar to giving a handshake or eating together, which depicts the covenant commitment of one flesh.

 God used the metaphor of marriage when He modeled in His covenantal commitment to mankind.
 When God makes a covenant, He offers promises, assumes responsibilities, and identifies obligations to be fulfilled by His covenant partners (Eilts, 1995, pp. 444-445).
 This ensures that the covenant is good for both God and His covenant partners.
 In fact, “a common thread in all of God’s covenants is a promise of deliverance and well‑being, liberation from suffering, persecution, or oppression” (Eilts, 1995, p.
 445).
 In God’s covenantal relationship with Israel, He committed to be their God (Alexander & Baker, 2003, p.
 154).
 In exchange, Israel committed to keep Yahweh’s commandments (Deuteronomy 5-26).
 These obligations expressed love and loyalty to God (Alexander, 1997; as cited in Alexander & Baker, 2003).
 Love is more than mere feelings or sentiment, but is expressed in actions that reflect that love.
 Similarly, God’s intentions for the marriage relationship are companionship and mutual help (Genesis 2:18), ongoing physical relationship that comprises one flesh relationship (Genesis 2:24), and mutual respect, love, and caring (Ephesians 5:21-33) (Brown, 1979, Vol. 3, p.
 539).